akkartik/mu/Readme.md

   error - deadlock detected
 ```

-Channels are the unit of synchronization in mu.
+Channels are the unit of synchronization in Mu.
 Blocking on channels are the
 only way tasks can sleep waiting for results.
 The plan is to do all I/O over
 channels that wait for data to return.

 Routines are expected to communicate purely by message passing, though nothing
 stops them from sharing memory since all routines share a common address
 space.
-However, idiomatic mu will make it hard to accidentally read or clobber
+However, idiomatic Mu will make it hard to accidentally read or clobber
 random memory locations.
 Bounds checking is baked deeply into the semantics,
 and pointer arithmetic will be mostly forbidden (except inside the memory
 allocator and a few other places).